gwu-libraries/python-camp/_sources/glossary.md

         - In creating a {term}`slice` of a string or list: `my_list[0:2]`
         - In accessing the value in a dictionary by its {term}`key`: `print(my_dict['name'])` prints the value associated with the key `name` in `my_dict`.

+standard library

+    The set of functions, data types, methods, and other tools that are available with the basic installation of Python.

 string

     A basic Python {term}`type` comprising a {term}`collection` of {term}`character`s.
 We can create a sting by enclosing any text (really, anything you can type on your keyboard) between quotation marks.